pbrianmackey/Personal/IntroToCpp.md

 - use sizeof(i) to figure out the size of the int.
 - Initialize all your variables
 - use <cstdint> header.

+##float

+syntax:  float a = 2.f//0 can be omitted typically 32 bits, but can differ by compiler and machine.

+double:  typically 64 bit.
+long double: 80 bit extended precision on x86.
+Some compilers equate long to double.
+Recommended to avoid.

+##bool

+numerics can be converted to bool by compiler.

+##pointers

+initialized with:

+int *a = &b;//or...
+int *a = nullptr;
+//get value out
+float a = *b;//dereferencing

+##special syntax for class/structs (person->name).

+//gotcha
+int* x,y;//only x is a pointer here

+double **p;//pointer to pointer

+Compilers perform no checking of pointers.

+###References

+Similar to the C#/Java reference type concept.
+However, references work on value types too.
+There is no "reference type".

+int &x = y;
+"x is a reference to y here."
+When you change x you change y too.
+No operator required to access the value.

+Pointer to reference is illegal.
+Use references over pointers when possible.
+This avoids the need to put & in front of parameters.

+##Arrays
+C arrays not too friendly as they are pointers with unknown length.  std::array (known size), std::vector (unknown size).

+##Character encoding

+_t is used in windows to denote support for both char and wchar (wide character).
+Wide is compiler specific and recommended not to be used, however windows uses it like crazy.

+char/wchar, string/wstring, main/wmain, cout/wcout.

+####Strings

+Strings are arrays of characters terminated by zero.

+char *text = "hello string";

+wide characters:

+wchar_t *text = L"hello";

+Better to use std::string (std::wstring available).
+Provides extensions too.
+Avoid C-style strings.
+If unicode is turned off everything uses char.
+If unicode is turned on everything uses wchar_t.

+##stdafx.h

+Has to be included as first line in all cpp files.
+This generates the ".pch or precompiled header" file in debug folder.

+Contains all the references to all the .h files you need in your program.
+This is used in combination with precompiled headers.
+So is targetversion.h.  targetversion.h is not a necessary file.  stdafx.h is a necessary file.